 Unlike other destinations, you only absolutely need a bachelor’s degree and passport from a native English-speaking country.
 However, even if you don’t have these, there are still fantastic volunteer opportunities.

 Can I save money while teaching English in Cambodia?

 Although Cambodia doesn’t have the highest average salaries, positions around $2,000 USD per month are available.
 As well, the cost of living is very, very affordable.

 Is it easy to get a job teaching English in Cambodia?

-It’s relatively easy to get a job teaching English in Cambodia if you’re young, attractive and a native English speaker.
-It can be slightly more difficult for unattractive, older teachers, however, a degree and experience can go a long way towards securing a job.
+It’s relatively easy to get a job teaching English in Cambodia if you’re young, attractive, and a native English speaker.
+It can be slightly more difficult for unattractive, older teachers, however, a degree and experience can go a long way toward securing a job.

 Does Cambodia need English teachers?

-The international and English language education sectors continue to grow in Cambodia and there’s an increasing need for English teachers.
-The qualifications required are often lower than many other countries in South East Asia.
+The international and English language education sectors continue to grow in Cambodia, and there’s an increasing need for English teachers.
+The qualifications required are often lower than in many other countries in South East Asia.

 Is teaching English in Cambodia difficult?

 The short answer is, sometimes.
 The journey you have teaching English in Cambodia greatly depends on the position you obtain.
 If you’re seeking adventure and challenge, you can find that in Cambodia.
 If you’re looking for comfort and affordability, that is also possible if you do your research.